Naruto season 1

 The first season of the Naruto anime television series is directed by Hayato Date, and produced by Pierrot and TV Tokyo.
 Based on Masashi Kishimoto's manga series of the same name, it follows Naruto Uzumaki living in the Hidden Leaf Village, determined to become the next Hokage and gain the respect of the people.
 The season ran from October 3, 2002, to May 28, 2003, on TV Tokyo and its affiliates, consisting of 35 episodes.
 (Note: The number of episodes are based on how Sony / Aniplex divides the seasons (stages) of Naruto in its original Japanese home media release.
-The number of seasons and how many episodes each season of Naruto has varies depending on the series distributor.
+The number of seasons and how many episodes each has varies depending on the series distributor.
 Some other ways the first season could be split based on streaming services and home video releases are as follows: